microbiomedata/metaT/docs/index.rst

 Summary
 -------

-This workflow analyzes metatranscriptomes.
-It takes contigs and BAM file from [metaAssembly](https://github.com/microbiomedata/metaAssembly) and gff file from [mg_annotation](https://github.com/microbiomedata/mg_annotation) as inputs.
-It outputs a single JSON file that has metadata derived from gff and read count and RPKM values.
+This workflow is designed to analyze metatranscriptomes.
+It run in two parts.
+Part 1 (workflows/metaT_part1.wdl) takes in raw reads as input, filters out rRNA reads, and assemble filtered reads into transcripts.
+Part 2 requires GFF annotation files generated from the the [NMDC annotation workflow](https://github.com/microbiomedata/mg_annotation), assemblies and reads from part 1 to generate RPKMs for each feature in the GFF file.

 Workflow Diagram
 ------------------